-Of course, you could always spend your time in-game dancing naked outside of your faction auction house.
+Of course, you could always spend your time in-game dancing naked outside of your faction's auction house.
 However, that isn't actually as much fun as it might sound.

-The World of Warcraft Trading Card Game adds an added dimension to in-game personalization with the addition of rare loot cards that contain codes that are redeemable for exclusive mounts, battle pets, or novelty items.
+The World of Warcraft Trading Card Game added another dimension to in-game personalization with rare loot cards containing codes that are redeemable for exclusive mounts, battle pets, or novelty items.

 Please Note: Since Blizzard announced in 2013 that it will no longer produce its trading card game, loot card prices can only be expected to rise in cost as they increase in scarcity.